aiven/devportal/docs/products/cassandra/howto/upgrade.rst

 Perform a Cassandra major version upgrade
 ==========================================

-Cassandra in-place upgrades allows to upgrade an instances to a new major version without needing to fork and redirect the traffic.
-The whole procedure usually around one hour or more depending on the size of the cluster.
+Cassandra in-place upgrades allow upgrading an instance to a new major version without the need to fork and redirect the traffic.
+The whole procedure is usually around one hour or more depending on the size of the cluster.

 ..
 Warning::
     Aiven recommends to **test the upgrade on a fork** of an existing database.
 Testing on a fork provides the benefit of verifying the impact of the upgrade for the specific service without affecting the running service.